cscorley/Kaleidoscope/README.md

 ## Verifying LED states

-Kaleidoscope-Simulator comes with functions that help integration testing of LED modes.
+Papilio comes with functions that help integration testing of LED modes.

 During a reference run the function `dumpKeyLEDState()` may be used